Valkyrie Drive: Video games

 Valkyrie Drive: Bhikkhuni is developed by Meteorise for the PlayStation Vita and was released in Japan on December 10, 2015.
 PQube released the game in Europe on September 30, 2016 and North America on October 11, 2016.
-The game was refused classification in Germany and Australia.
+The game was refused classification in Australia.
 Valkyrie Drive: Siren, a social game, was launched for iOS and Android devices in December 2015.
 It was later shut down on July 7, 2016.

 Anime

 Valkyrie Drive: Mermaid, the anime portion of the franchise, aired in Japan from October 10 to December 26, 2015, receiving an uncensored broadcast on AT-X. Produced by Kadokawa, Showgate, AT-X, Marvelous, Genco and Arms Corporation, the series was directed by Hiraku Kaneko, who also designed the characters.
 Yōsuke Kuroda handled series composition and Hiroaki Tsutsumi composed the music.
 The opening theme is "Overdrive" by Hitomi Harada, while the ending theme is "Super Ultra Hyper Miracle Romantic" (スーパーウルトラハイパーミラクルロマンチック, Sūpā Urutora Haipā Mirakuru Romanchikku) by Yuka Iguchi and Mikako Izawa.

 The series was licensed for streaming in North America by Funimation, while Madman Entertainment simulcasted the series on AnimeLab in Australia.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
-In the UK, the series has been banned from being released due to falling foul of the Video Recording Act 1984.
+In the UK, the series has been denied classification, effectively banning it from being released, due to falling foul of the Video Recording Act 1984.

 Episode list

-Anime Specials
+Anime specials

 Special short episodes that came with each Blu-ray/DVD volume.